FhenixProtocol/cofhe-docs/docs/devdocs/overview.md

 ### **Why Transparency is a Problem**

 In public blockchains like Ethereum, every transaction, smart contract interaction, and account balance is **completely visible** to anyone.
-While this fosters trustlessness and auditability, it **fails to protect user privacy**.
+This radical transparency, while crucial for establishing trust and enabling verification, creates significant privacy challenges.
+FHE solves this fundamental tradeoff by allowing data to remain **fully encrypted** while still maintaining the network's ability to verify its accuracy and authenticity.
+This means sensitive information can be processed and validated without ever being exposed, combining the best of both worlds - **bulletproof privacy with trustless verification**.

-**Real-world consequences of blockchain transparency: \
+**Real-world consequences of blockchain transparency:** \
-** ✅ **Front-running & MEV** – Traders can analyze mempools and exploit pending transactions before they are executed. \
+ ✅ **Front-running & MEV** – Traders can analyze mempools and exploit pending transactions before they are executed. \
  ✅ **Confidentiality leaks** – Sensitive financial transactions, payroll information, or business logic are exposed. \
  ✅ **Enterprise adoption hurdles** – Companies are reluctant to use public blockchains if competitors can access proprietary data.